4d/4d-for-ios/docs/Storyboard.md

 ## What is a storyboard?

-A storyboard allow you to prototype and design multiple user interfaces for your apps.
+A storyboard allow you to prototype and design multiple user interfaces for your apps using Xcode.

 You can
 - manipulate and configure basic user interface elements.